ansys/pyaedt/doc/source/User_guide/intro.rst

 Minimal Example
 ===============

-You can initiate AEDT in non-graphical mode from Python using the following code:
+You can initiate AEDT in non-graphical mode from Python using this code:

 .. code:: python